msgraphtf/terraform-provider-msgraph/docs/data-sources/user.md

 - `custom_security_attributes` (Attributes) An open complex type that holds the value of a custom security attribute that is assigned to a directory object.
 Nullable.
 Returned only on $select.
 Supports $filter (eq, ne, not, startsWith).
 Filter value is case sensitive. (see [below for nested schema](#nestedatt--custom_security_attributes))
 - `deleted_date_time` (String) Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
 - `department` (String) The name for the department in which the user works.
 Maximum length is 64 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in, and eq on null values).
-- `device_enrollment_limit` (Number) The limit on the maximum number of devices that the user is permitted to enroll.
-Allowed values are 5 or 1000.
 - `display_name` (String) The name displayed in the address book for the user.
 This is usually the combination of the user's first name, middle initial and last name.
 This property is required when a user is created and it cannot be cleared during updates.
 Maximum length is 256 characters.
 Returned by default.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values), $orderby, and $search.
 - `employee_hire_date` (String) The date and time when the user was hired or will start work in case of a future hire.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in).
 - `employee_id` (String) The employee identifier assigned to the user by the organization.
 The maximum length is 16 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).